 At St. Matthew's we believe it is crucial for all children, not only to learn to read but to become fluent, enthusiastic readers.
-We teach reading through 'Little Wandle Letters and Sounds Revised', which is a systematic and synthetic phonics programme.
+We teach early reading through 'Little Wandle Letters and Sounds Revised', which is a systematic and synthetic phonics programme.
 We start teaching phonics at the beginning of Reception and follow the progression that Little Wandle provide through to the end of Year 1.
 This ensures that children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.

 At St. Matthew's we also model the application of the alphabetic code through phonics in shared reading, both inside and outside the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.